So you want to go to Mount Rushmore!

 More below about where to see the Mount Rushmore presidents… along with more to see in the Black Hills near Mount Rushmore!

-- Best hikes in Badlands National Park
+- Best things to do in Badlands National Park for views

 Things to do in Mount Rushmore National Memorial